Dioscuri (architecture)

 2025

-In March, Betley et al. published what would become the most discussed alignment paper of the year.
+In March, Betley et al. published what would later be the most discussed alignment paper of the year.

 Convergent Misalignment: Narrow Finetuning Can Produce Broad Model Misalignment